peter-evans/kdef/docs/docs/cmd/apply.md

 ## Compatibility

+kdef uses Kafka broker APIs.
-The minimum Kafka version required to apply definition kinds.
+These are the minimum Kafka versions required to apply each definition kind.

 - `acl` (Kafka 0.11.0+)
 - `broker` (Kafka 0.11.0+)